 So, we would advise you to fill a bucket of water or in any open container.
 Let it stay there for at least 24 hours.
 This will help the chlorine evaporate from the water completely.
 Now, you can safely use Tap Water for flushing or even watering the plants for better growth.

 Can Tap Water Kill Plants?

 Well, that is actually not true.
 No tap water can necessarily kill your plants.
-People everywhere have direct access to tap water more than rainwater or the distilled water, and so everyone tends to water their plants through it.
+People everywhere have direct access to tap water more than rainwater or distilled water, and so everyone tends to water their plants through it.

 In no way, can Tap Water kill plants.
 Rather it may slow down the growth at times due to multiple reasons.

-As we have already discussed that Tap Water has minerals, chemicals, chlorine, etc. You can either choose it to water your plants or use the other forms.
+As we have already discussed Tap Water has minerals, chemicals, chlorine, etc. You can either choose it to water your plants or use the other forms.

 Chlorine can slow the growth of your plants and make interactions with other chemicals present in the soil.
 So, you can let the water sit for about a day to make the water Chlorine-free and then use it.

 - How to grow money plant from cutting in water

 - Plants and Trees That Release Oxygen During the Night